What Is a Great Circle Route? Why Flight Paths Look Curved

 You have probably already seen it

 This is why a flight from Delhi to New York or Toronto heads north over Central Asia and the Arctic instead of running flat across the Middle East and the Atlantic.
 The polar route really is shorter.
-The seat-back map shows the curve, the airline planned the curve, and the fuel was loaded for the curve.
+On the Delhi to New York great circle the aircraft climbs to around 70 degrees north at its highest point, deep into the Arctic, before curving back down towards the American east coast.
+The seat-back map is not glitching; that curve is the flight plan the airline filed and loaded the fuel for.

 Which routes bend the most